Johann Reuchlin: Hebrew studies and advocacy

 For many years Reuchlin had been increasingly absorbed in Hebrew studies, which had for him more than a mere philological interest.
-He was interested in the reform of preaching as shown in his De Arte Predicandi (1503)—a book which became a sort of preacher's manual; but above all as a scholar he was eager that the Bible should be better known, and could not tie himself to the authority of the Vulgate.
+He was interested in the reform of preaching as shown in his De Arte Predicandi (1503)—a book that became a sort of preacher's manual; but above all, as a scholar, he was eager that the Bible should be better known, and could not tie himself to the authority of the Vulgate.

-The key to the Hebraea veritas was the grammatical and exegetical tradition of the medieval rabbis, especially of David Kimhi, and when he had mastered this himself he was resolved to open it to others.
+The key to the Hebraea veritas was the grammatical and exegetical tradition of the medieval rabbis, especially of David Kimhi, and when he mastered this, he was resolved to open it to others.
 In 1506, appeared his epoch-making De Rudimentis Hebraicis—grammar and lexicon—mainly after Kimhi, yet not a mere copy of one man's teaching.
 The edition was costly and sold slowly.
-One great difficulty was that the wars of Maximilian I in Italy prevented Hebrew Bibles coming into Germany.
+One great difficulty was that the wars of Maximilian I in Italy prevented Hebrew Bibles from coming into Germany.
 But for this also Reuchlin found help by printing the Penitential Psalms with grammatical explanations (1512), and other helps followed from time to time.
 But his Greek studies had interested him in those fantastical and mystical systems of later times with which the Kabbala has no small affinity.
-Following Pico, he seemed to find in the Kabbala a profound theosophy which might be of the greatest service for the defence of Christianity and the reconciliation of science with the mysteries of faith, a common notion at that time.
-Reuchlin's mystico-cabbalistic ideas and objects were expounded in the De Verbo Mirifico, and finally in the De Arte Cabbalistica (1517).
+Following Pico, he seemed to find in the Kabbala a profound theosophy that might be of the greatest service for the defence of Christianity and the reconciliation of science with the mysteries of faith, a common notion at that time.
+Reuchlin's mystico-cabalistic ideas and objects were expounded in the De Verbo Mirifico, and finally in the De Arte Cabalistica (1517).

 Many of his contemporaries thought that the first step to the conversion of the Jews was to take away their books.
 This view was advocated by Johannes Pfefferkorn, a German Catholic theologian.
-Pfefferkorn, himself converted from Judaism, actively preached against the Jews and attempted to destroy copies of the Talmud, and engaged in what became a long running pamphleteering battle with Reuchlin.
-He wrote that "The causes which hinder the Jews from becoming Christians are three: first, usury; second, because they are not compelled to attend Christian churches to hear the sermons; and third, because they honor the Talmud.".
+Pfefferkorn, himself converted from Judaism, actively preached against the Jews and attempted to destroy copies of the Talmud, and engaged in what became a long-running pamphleteering battle with Reuchlin.
+He wrote that "The causes which hinder the Jews from becoming Christians are three: first, usury; second, because they are not compelled to attend Christian churches to hear the sermons; and third because they honor the Talmud."
 Pfefferkorn's plans were backed by the Dominicans of Cologne; and in 1509 he obtained the emperor's authority to confiscate all Jewish books directed against the Christian faith.
 Armed with this mandate, he visited Stuttgart and asked Reuchlin's help as a jurist and expert in putting it into execution.
-Reuchlin evaded the demand, mainly because the mandate lacked certain formalities, but he could no long remain neutral.
+Reuchlin evaded the demand, mainly because the mandate lacked certain formalities, but he could no longer remain neutral.
 The execution of Pfefferkorn's schemes led to difficulties and to a new appeal to Maximilian.